gabriwl165/python-web-framework/README.md

     server.add_route("/hello_world", {"GET": hello_world})
 ```

-But, nowadays, this is not the standard for many framework that provide routing system for us, like FastAPI:
+However, this is no longer the standard for many frameworks that provide routing systems, like FastAPI:
 ```python
 from fastapi import FastAPI